-The Faculty prepares a complete timetable for all summer school courses throughout the faculty.
+The Faculty prepares a comprehensive timetable for all departments.
 This timetable will be available online on each department's web-site.
 Students should note that each course on the timetable appears in one of three 2-hour slots, labeled Slot A, Slot B, Slot C respectively.
 Therefore each course meets 3 times per week for a total of six hours.